 Though construction workers face many potential work hazards, falls are the leading cause of death on a construction site.
 In 2018, OSHA found that deaths relating to falls accounted for approximately one-third all deaths on a construction work site.

-Due to the severe consequences on workers when a fall does occur and the potential complexity of preventing and protecting construction workers from falls, it's no surprise that fall prevention violations top the OSHA list of top 10 violations year after year.
+Due to the potential complexity of preventing and protecting construction workers from falls, it's no surprise that fall prevention tops the OSHA list of top 10 violations year after year.

 What is Fall Prevention and Fall Protection for Construction ?

-Fall prevention generally refers to a system that eliminates or prevents construction workers from falling while fall protection generally refers to all of the controls and processes used to to lessen the impact and severity of a construction fall if it does occur.
+Fall prevention generally refers to a system that eliminates or prevents construction workers from falling.
+Meanwhile fall protection generally refers to all of the controls and processes used to to lessen the impact and severity of a potential fall if it does occur.

 Fall prevention controls include equipment such as scaffolding, guard rails or barricades; and process controls such as fall prevention planning and fall prevention training for construction workers.

-Fall protection includes Personal Protective Equipment (PPE) such as hard hats, fall protection harnesses, and laynards.
-Of course fall protection also requires training as construction workers need to understand how to wear and utilize this PPE.
+Fall protection includes Personal Protective Equipment (PPE) such as hard hats, harnesses, and lanyards that meet OSHA standards.
+Of course OSHA’s Fall Protection standard also requires properly training construction workers to understand how to wear and utilize this PPE.

 OSHA recommends evaluating fall prevention techniques and risk reduction whenever possible and has specific requirements for the use of fall protection.